Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am a professional pet groomer, I hated spending so much money on ear cleaning solution.
 I researched a lot and came up with my own mix and it works great.
 Not only does it save me a lot of money, but I know all the ingredients it has in it.

 I use an old ear cleaning solution bottle and mix 2 parts water, 1 part rubbing alcohol, and 1 part white vinegar.
+For example, if you want to make one cup of this solution, mix 1/2 cup water, 1/4 cup rubbing alcohol, and 1/4 cup white vinegar.
 Try it and you'll never waste money on store bought solution again!

 Source: Online research and trials.